-Kathy serves as curator for the Sears Museum Gallery at Dixie State University.
-She received an Associate degree from Dixie State College and a Bachelor degree from Southern Utah University.
+Kathy serves as Director and Curator for the DSU Sears Art Museum.
+She received an Associates degree from Dixie State College and a Bachelor degree from Southern Utah University.
 The St. George Art Museum commissioned her to produce three installations.
 She frequently presents at workshops as a creativity coach, presents art demonstrations, adjudicates art shows, mentors, and speaks to community organizations.
 In addition, her love of teaching has been expressed as an adjunct instructor for 2D design at DSC and since 2006 at Mohave Community College as the instructor for Art History, Drawing, Design, and Watercolor.
 Kathy helps artists on a daily basis, and as an artist herself, she is acutely aware of their needs.
 Currently, she is a founder, presenter, and director for annual conferences The Business of Art and Women Out West: Professional Artists of Utah.
 Both events educate and provide networking for artists.

 Paul and Susan Bingham